Spanish Fighting Bull: Miura

-Reputation

 Bulls from the Miura lineage have a reputation for being large, fierce, and cunning.
 It is said to be especially dangerous for a matador to turn his back on a Miura.
 Miura bulls have been referred to as individualists, each bull seemingly possessing a strong personal character.

 In Death in the Afternoon, Ernest Hemingway wrote:

 There are certain strains of bull with a marked ability to learn from what goes on in the arena ... faster than the actual fight progresses which makes it more difficult from one minute to the next to control them ... these bulls are raised by Don Eduardo Miura's sons from old fighting stock...